kylesarre/Temp-ChessProject/ExtremeChess_SRS.md

 ||User 2 selects five upgrades|System updates the upgrade list of user2
 ||User2 confirms their selection|
 |||System begins the game

+## 4.2.4 Nonfunctional Requirements
+The system should take no longer than .2 seconds to respond to a given users complete input (excluding when the system must build the game).

 ## 4.3.0 Taking Turns (Main Game Loop)